-It all began with me.
+It began with me.
 I was born from the author's enduring dream to one day write a book.
-So inspired by her life in the wine industry in Margaret River, naturally that formed the setting for her story.
-The winery central to the drama needed a name to resonate with the storyteller and reader alike with a strong connection to place.
-It had to be epic.
-But what to draw from, the ocean, the landscape or the starry sky that is majestic to behold in this part of the world.
-Beneath The Kite alludes to the Southern Cross constellation was chosen for its inclusivity.
-Whether you live close to the ocean or some distance away, surrounded by forest or pastoral land, the Southern Cross is above.
-As a girl she had known it as the kite.
-She believed all Australians knew it that way.
+Inspired by life in the wine industry in Margaret River, the setting was obvious, but what to name the winery central to the drama?
+The name had to resonate with the storyteller and reader alike through a strong sense of place.
+It needed to be epic, referencing the ocean, the landscape or the starry sky, majestic to behold in this part of the world.
+Beneath The Kite alludes to the Southern Cross constellation.
+Whether you live close to the ocean or some distance away, surrounded by forest or pastoral land, the Southern Cross sparkles above.
+The author knew it as 'the kite' and believed all Australians knew it that way.
 She was wrong.
-Still people have popped with interest or amusement when the reference is explained, enjoying the name.
-The lead character needed a project wine.
-Tempranillo held interest and was given its moment in a blind tasting scene.
-What else; a lesser known varietal, at home in the region, serving the greater good—Margaret River’s luscious cabernets.
-At the time, varietal malbec wines had begun appearing on the scene and malbec and cabernet in Margaret River have history, blended together to form some of the region’s earliest commercial wines.
-Dark and delicious with nuances of intrigue, malbec became the obvious choice.
+Still people have popped with interest and enthusiasm when the reference is explained, enjoying the name.
+Next, a project wine variety.
+Perhaps a varietal at home in the region serving the greater good—Margaret River’s luscious cabernets.
+Varietal malbec wines had just begun appearing on the scene and malbec and cabernet have history in Margaret River, blended together to form some of the region’s earliest commercial wines.
+Dark and delicious with nuances of intrigue, malbec was the obvious choice.

 CRUSH - The Novel